junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-22-SPN-Scorner.md

 Dean opens his eyes, swallowing.
 Castiel's face is barely inches away from his, staring him down.
 He can see dark colors shifting inside his blue eyes.

-"You're giving yourself up to protect someone you never know, someone who is sinned in God's eyes," Castiel announces solemnly.
-"That self-sacrifice belongs to the God's realm.
+"You're giving yourself up to protect someone you never knew, someone who is sinned in God's eyes," Castiel announces solemnly.
+"That self-sacrifice belongs to God's realm.
 So I will forgive you, and pardon the scorner.
 You see, I am not unreasonable."

 He turns, not waiting for Dean's answer, moving away swiftly toward the exit.